Best DIY Home Automation Systems

 Prepare Your Home

 Make sure you have internet speeds of 10 Mbps or more and a solid wireless router so your smart home has a good foundation.
-This is especially important if you have IP security cameras as part of your setup.
+This is especially important if you have security cameras as part of your setup.
 Your router, or at least your DIY home automation hub, should set up near the center of your home.
 This puts the system in range of most of your smart devices and allows Z-Wave and ZigBee mesh networks to operate more efficiently.

 If a device fails, check to make sure the system still works by checking the other devices in your system.
 You can often fix a malfunctioning device by removing and re-adding it to the system.